AT&T Internet Availability Map

 AT&T offers wired broadband internet using two types of connections: IPBB, a DSL and fiber hybrid connection known as AT&T Internet, and fiber, which is simply branded as AT&T Fiber.
-Most people with access to AT&T have access to AT&T Internet since DSL is available practically wherever landlines are.
-AT&T Fiber is mainly available in major cities in Alabama, Arkansas, and California.
+Most Americans have access to AT&T Internet since DSL is available practically wherever landlines are across 21 states.
+AT&T Fiber can be found in many major cities in Georgia, Texas, and Tennessee.
+In addition to IPBB and fiber internet service, AT&T also offers digital landline phone, wireless, and smart home services.

 |Best Features||Things to Consider|